 Separate requirements have been issued for students returning to campus for academic coursework.

 The University expects staff who currently work remotely to familiarize themselves with, and abide by, the terms of this policy during any subsequent visit or an eventual return to campus.

-The following conditions shall apply to all staff, faculty, and students instructed to return to campus during the Phased Return to Campus and until otherwise deemed not applicable by the Provost and the Senior Vice President for Business and Finance.
+The following conditions shall apply to all staff, faculty and students instructed or permitted to return to campus during the Phased Return to Campus and until otherwise deemed not applicable by the Provost and the Senior Vice President for Business and Finance.